 The purpose of this is to establish a Leave Bank that will provide financial assistance to a Qualified Faculty Member who has exhausted all paid leave time and is facing leave without pay of 5 days or more due to a Qualifying Reason.
-The Leave Bank will be established from contributions of sick leave by faculty who are covered by the Union's collective bargaining agreement and administered by the Human Resources Office with the recommendations of a faculty committee in accordance with the procedures set forth herein.
+The Leave Bank will be established from contributions of sick leave by faculty who are covered by the this Agreement and administered by the Human Resources Office with the recommendations of a faculty committee in accordance with the procedures set forth herein.